Need to know what to pack for Croatia? After living in Croatia for the past decade, I can help you.

-- You will definitely need heavier winter wear.
-In more southern parts of the country near the Adriatic coast, a light jacket or thick sweater & scarf should suffice.
+- You will need heavier winter wear.
+A light jacket or thick sweater and scarf should suffice in more southern parts of the country near the Adriatic coast

-- If you are going to be in Zagreb, or inland, pack a beanie, gloves and scarf as it may snow.
-Women in Zagreb are uber stylish, so be sure your Croatia packing list has a pair of gloves like these Fratelli Orsini Cashmere Gloves to look sleek and stay warm.
+- Pack a beanie, gloves, and scarf if you are in Zagreb or inland because it may snow.
+Women in Zagreb (capital of Croatia) are uber-stylish, so be sure your Croatia packing list has a pair of gloves like these Fratelli Orsini Cashmere Gloves to look sleek and stay warm

 Here are some of our suggestions for what to pack for your summer vacation in Croatia:

-You can’t go wrong with a Little Black Dress like this for evening meals on the beach or a more simple LBD like this makes a perfect day dress if worn with simple flat sandals.
-To transition into night, just throw on a beautiful silk scarf or some bold jewelry.
-I don’t recommend bringing valuable jewelry or lots of different pieces – just pick out a couple of statement pieces or this goes-with-everything cuff bracelet.
-Throw on these fun tassel pendant earrings and you are glammed up for a night on the town.
+You can’t go wrong with a maxi dress like this or this one for evening meals on the beach and a simple double LBD, a perfect day dress if worn with simple flat sandals.
+Just wear a beautiful silk scarf or bold jewelry to transition into the night.
+I don’t recommend bringing valuable jewelry or lots of different pieces.
+Just pick out a couple of statement pieces.
+Throw on fun earrings, and you are glammed up for a night on the town.

-Basics like a Milly light camisole are ideal for warm days.
-I take simple, inexpensive camisoles in multiples, but I always like to have at least one stylish one that can work on the beach or at a trendy restaurant.
+Basics like a light camisole are ideal for warm days.
+I take simple, inexpensive camisoles in multiples, but I always like to have at least one stylish one working on the beach or at a trendy restaurant.

 Sunglasses & Sun Protection

 Sun protection is a must.
-Hats, sunglasses, and sunscreen with a high SPF are all highly recommended ways to avoid getting sunburned.
+Hats, sunglasses, and sunscreen with a high SPF are highly recommended ways to avoid sunburn.

-If you don’t want to spend a fortune on sunnies, take a look at the Suncloud Poptown Polarized collection.
-They are safe and very affordable – so you won’t be gutted should you lose them.
+If you don’t want to spend a fortune on sunnies, look at the Suncloud Poptown Polarized collection.
+They are safe and affordable, so you won’t be gutted if you lose them.

-With razor sharp rocks, and little sea creatures ready to pounce – you’ll avoid a trip to the ER with a cheap pair of these beach shoes.
-Thanks to the rubber soles like these you can wear them to the beach and while swimming – just be sure throw them in your bag when you head out at night.
+With razor-sharp rocks and little sea creatures ready to pounce, you’ll avoid your next trip to the ER with a cheap pair of these beach shoes.
+Thanks to the rubber soles like these, you can wear them to the beach and while swimming.
+Just be sure to throw them in your bag when you head out at night.

 It happens in Croatia – have I said that enough?
 Bring a jacket with you.
-So please add to your packing list a cardigan and/or light jacket – and maybe something comfy to laze about inside and watch the rain fall.
-I suggest leggings like theses.
-They are light to pack, and can double as a neck pillow for long bus rides.
+So please add to your packing list a cardigan and/or light jacket and maybe something comfy to laze about inside and watch the rainfall.
+I suggest leggings.
+They are light to pack and can double as a neck pillow for long bus rides.

-If the rain kicks up – and you don’t want to be forced to look out the window instead of being out and about, pack a light waterproof jacket.
+Pack a light, waterproof jacket if the rain kicks up and you don’t want to be forced to look out the window instead of being out and about.

 The gladiator sandal is always popular.
 That shoe trend never seems to go out of fashion.
-And, a bonus is they are comfortable on your feet – those cobblestone streets will actually give you hell if you try to wear shoes will a big heel.
+And, a bonus is they are comfortable on your feet.
+Those cobblestone streets will give you hell if you try to wear shoes with big heels.
 Wear these gladiator-inspired sandals to the beach or out at night, with a few colors to choose from.
-If you’ll be spending a lot of time on cobblestones this summer, your feet will say thanks.
+If you spend much time on cobblestones this summer, your feet will say thanks.

 Espadrilles.
 With no end in sight to this fashion trend, it’s a safe bet to get one or three pairs in various colors to coordinate your wardrobe.

-Fancy flip flops.
-Leave your regular flip flops back at the hotel, and opt for a slice or slip on like these.
+Fancy flip-flops.
+Leave your regular flip-flops at the hotel and opt for a slice- or slip-on like these.
 They don’t weigh much and look cute.

 Oh, how lucky for boys!
 So many fewer options and worries.
-Cool kids are wearing loafers and these Cruyff Sneakers have become very popular!
+Wear loafers or sneakers, whatever is comfortable.

-Packing for a family trip can be daunting, and ever more scary is knowing what to bring on vacation when you have a toddler in tow – they always seem to need something you forgot to pack.
-We live right by the beach and often go with our son, so, we’ve listed the top 17 travel checklist items you need for a fun day at the beach with your little one.
+Packing for a family trip can be daunting, and knowing what to bring on vacation is even more scary when you have a toddler in tow.
+They always seem to need something you forgot to pack.
+We live right by the beach and often go with our son, so we’ve listed the top 17 travel checklist items you need for a fun day at the beach with your little one.

-The one thing I would say is that you should bring with you a beach tent – it’s so hot here in Croatia, and they are almost impossible to find during the season.
-The other item is wipes.
-With snacks, sand, sunscreen and maybe even ice-cream you’ll need a lot of these.
-These can be purchased all over Croatia – so just don’t forget to pack them if your little one has a need to use just one brand.
+The one thing I would say is that you should bring with you a beach tent.
+It’s so hot here in Croatia that they are almost impossible to find during summer.
+The other essential item is wipes.
+With snacks, sand, sunscreen, and maybe even ice cream, you’ll need a lot of these.
+Luckily, they can be purchased all over Croatia, so don’t forget to pack them if your little one needs to use only one brand.

-We have this full post dedicated on what to pack to go sailing – we’ve done it so many times now and know just what you need.
-Two essentials to pack are:
+We have this full post dedicated to what to pack to go sailing.
+We’ve done it many times now and know what you need.
+Three essentials to pack are:

 - Soft-soled shoes.
-No need to buy fancy boat shoes – although there are so many super cool ones in stores like theses Keds!
-You will need shoes with a rubber sole to avoid making scuff marks (which can be deducted from your rental deposit) and also to ensure you don’t slip and fall on deck.
+No need to buy fancy boat shoes, although there are so many super cool ones in stores like these Keds!
+You will need shoes with a rubber sole to avoid making scuff marks (which can be deducted from your rental deposit) and ensure you don’t slip and fall on deck.
 Breaking a leg is one sure way to ruin your vacation on the azure seas.

 - Soft bag.
-If possible, pack your cute bikinis and tanning lotions in a soft bag, they always stow much easier than big the bulky hard suitcases which take up the far-too-much room.
-I like this Herschel Supply Co. bag, which comes in a bunch of colors and is polyester so it’s easy to clean and won’t be easily damaged by salt water.
-Duffle bags like these are an excellent option as they are big, but can be stored under your bed.
+If possible, pack your cute bikinis and tanning lotions in a soft bag; they always stow much easier than big, bulky, hard suitcases that take up far too much room.
+I like this Herschel Supply Co. bag, which comes in many colors and is made with polyester, so it’s easy to clean and won’t be easily damaged by saltwater.
+Duffle bags like these are an excellent option as they are big but can be stored under your bed.

 - Motion sickness medication.
-If you tend to get seasick, these products are a must for any ferry rides that will be undertaken during the trip.
+If you tend to get seasick, these products must be a must for any ferry rides you undertake during the trip.

 Croatia Packing List: Active Holidays

-It’s not all beaches – here in Croatia, we have brilliant bike and hiking routes.
-We also have eight spectacular national parks, with two sets of giant waterfalls to see.
-Whatever your preference, pack a few items such as comfortable walking shoes and a lightweight fleece to enable you to explore.
+It’s not all beaches here in Croatia; there are also brilliant bike and hiking routes.
+We also have eight spectacular national parks, with two sets of giant waterfalls to see (Krka National Park and Plitvice).
+Whatever your preference, pack a few items, such as comfortable walking shoes and a lightweight fleece, to enable you to explore more comfortably.